brightspot/react-examples/restification/README.md

 3. Under **REST Mapping Path**, the REST mapping path is automatically generated as **/all-members** from the query name.
 4. Click **Create**.

-As this is the first mapping, the a new form pops up to create the REST API mapping, with the title **New REST GraphQL Mapping API**
+As this is the first mapping, the a new form opens to create the REST API mapping, with the title **New REST GraphQL Mapping API**

 | REST GraphQL Mapping API Form                                                             |
 | ----------------------------------------------------------------------------------------- |
 | <img alt="REST GraphQL Mapping API Form" src="documentation/images/members-api-rest.png"> |

 1. Under **Name**, enter 'Members API'.
 2. Under Access, select **Anyone**.
-Access by default is set to inherit based on the endpoint used and in this example
+Access by default is set to inherit based on the endpoint used.
 3. Click **Save**.

 > - After entering the name, the **Path Prefix** section automatically generates **/members-api**